ale-river/election-analysis/README.md

     - Charles received "23.0%" of the vote and "85,213" number of vote.
     - Diana received "73.8%" of the vote and "272,892" number of vote.
     - Raymon received "3.1%" of the vote and "11,606" number of vote.
-- The candidate results were:
+- The counties results were:
-    - Jefferson received "23.0%" of the vote and "85,213" number of vote.
+    - Jefferson county received "10.5%" of the vote and "38,855" number of vote.
-    - Denver received "73.8%" of the vote and "272,892" number of vote.
+    - Denver county received "82.8%" of the vote and "306,055" number of vote.
-    - Raymon received "3.1%" of the vote and "11,606" number of vote.
+    - Raymon county received "6.7%" of the vote and "24,801" number of vote.

 - The winner of the election was:
     - Diana DeGette, who received "73.8%" of the vote and "272,892" total number of votes.
+- The largest county turnout was:
+    - Denver that received "82.8%" of the votes and "306,055" total number of votes.

+    **RESULTS FOUNDED IN THE AUDIT DATASET**
 ![Summary Results](analysis/Summary_Results.png)

 ## ***Challenge Overview***